euronay/deferat/wwwroot/posts/2019-02-14-host-dotnet-app-on-vps/index.md

 Small Linux VMs are super cheap option to host .NET Core webapps.
 I am actually hosting this blog on a VM from [INIZ](https://iniz.com/)

-I've opted for Ubuntu 16.04 as my OS image, so let's run through how to set up a .NET Core web app from scratch
+I've opted for Ubuntu 16.04 as my OS image, so let's run through how to deploy .NET Core web app onto a brand new VVM

 ## Add a new user and disable root access